Things to Avoid While Buying a Home

-In the rush of excitement that comes with an accepted offer and a "yes" from the lender, many homebuyers make the error of taking their enthusiasm straight to the mall or appliance store.
-Until your loan closes, there still remain some hoops to jump through.
-Here are some things to avoid before closing to assure your transaction goes smoothly.
+With the thrill that comes with an accepted offer and a "yes" from the lender, some homebuyers make the mistake of taking their enthusiasm straight to the mall or appliance store.
+Until the house is really yours, there still remain some hoops to jump through.
+Here are some actions to stay clear of during the home buying process to assure your transaction goes well.

-Don't look for a new job.
-Consistency in your work history is a good thing to banks and other lenders.
-Finding a new career (particularly one with a bump in salary) may not change your ability to qualify for your loan.
-However, if you switch careers before approval, your process could fail or be stalled.
+Don't go on a career search.
+Consistency in your job history is a positive thing to lenders.
+Finding a new career (especially one with a bigger paycheck) may not jeopardize your ability to qualify for your mortgage loan.
+However, if you switch careers before your loan is approved, your loan process could fail or be stalled.

-Don't switch banks or move cash around in your bank accounts.
-As your lender considers your loan package, you will likely be asked to produce bank statements for recent months on your checking accounts, savings accounts, money market funds and other liquid assets.
-To detect potential fraud, most lending institutions require thorough paperwork to determine the source of all cash.
-No matter the reason, moving banks or transferring money could raise a red flag with the lender and impede your loan process.
+Don't switch banks or move finances around in your accounts.
+Bank statements from recent months for all of your accounts (checking, savings, money market, and other accounts) will probably be reviewed as the lending institution makes decisions regarding your approval.
+To eliminate potential fraud, most lending institutions require thorough paperwork to determine the source of all cash.
+No matter the purpose, moving banks or transferring funds might raise a red flag with your lender and slow down your application process.

 Looking to Buy?